mclancy96/phase-3-active-record-crud-operations-lab/README.md

 ## Instructions

-Run `learn test` to see the tests.
+Run `bin/rspec` to see the tests.
 You'll be adding new methods to the `Movie` class in `app/models/movie.rb` that take advantage of Active Record's build-in functionality.